beda-software/fhir-emr/README.md

 -   Any collaboration is welcomed: https://beda.software/

 ## License

--   The app is based on Aidbox FHIR Server.
-If you want to run Aidbox in cloud, please refer https://docs.aidbox.app/getting-started/editions-and-pricing
+The EMR source code is licensed by [MIT License](https://github.com/beda-software/fhir-sdc/blob/master/LICENSE).
+You need to run the Aidbox FHIR Server as a backend that stores medical data.
+You can get a free Aidbox trial license to run the application locally.
+You need by Aidbox license for any production installation or installation that manages PHI data.
--   You can try any other FHIR server, but some adjustments may need to be done
+[Here](https://docs.aidbox.app/getting-started/editions-and-pricing) you can find more information about Aidbox licensing You can try any other FHIR server, but some adjustments to the source code will be required.

 ## Installation